csc310-group18/final/README.md

 * Read employee records from txt file into separate linked lists for each department
 * Sort each linked list by employee ID
 * Write all records to binary file
-   * Ordred by department
+   * Order by department
-   * Ordered by employee ID within each department
+   * Order by employee ID within each department
-   * Index array created while writing binary for better search performance
+   * Create index array while writing binary for better search performance
 * Test functionality by reading employee records from test records file
 * Search for test records in binary file
    * If found, print employee details and change employee name